nazdridoy/ngpt/docs/usage/cli_framework.md

    else:
        # Fallback to plain text
    ```

-## Conclusion

-These examples demonstrate how nGPT's CLI components can be reused to build a wide variety of specialized AI-powered command-line tools.
-The modular design allows you to leverage high-quality components for:

-- Beautiful terminal UI with colored output
-- Interactive sessions with conversation history
-- Markdown rendering with syntax highlighting
-- Persistent configuration management
-- Streaming responses with live updates
-- Multiline text editing with syntax highlighting

 To learn more about the available components and their capabilities, see the [CLI Framework Guide](../usage/cli_framework.md) and the [API Reference](../api/cli.md).